Higher-dimensional flying wing Steady Ricci Solitons: Introduction

 Given a metric with polyhedral singularity on sphere $\mathbb{S}^{n-1}$ obtained from taking spherical suspension iteratively:

 where $x_{1}\in[0,\pi],\cdots,x_{n-2}\in[0,\pi],x_{n-1}\in[0,2\pi]$.
 We might write $g_{0,\b}$ in a inductive way as

 so that $g_{0,(\beta_2,\cdots,\beta_{n-1})}$ is the link of the spherical suspension and is the singular metrics on $\mathbb{S}^{n-2}$ with polyhedral singularity.
-In this work, we want to establish a canonical way to construct Ricci flow smoothing starting from these non-smooth initial metrics with desired properties.
+In this work, we want to establish a canonical way to construct continuous Ricci flow smoothing starting from these non-smooth initial metrics with desired properties as $\b$ varies, see Theorem~\ref{thm:const-2} for the detailed statement.

-We briefly discuss the idea behind and the subtly involved.
+We briefly discuss the idea behind and the subtlety involved.
 By way of induction, if we have already constructed the Ricci flow smoothing $g_{(\beta_2,\cdots,\beta_{n-1})}(t)$ coming out of the link $g_{0,(\beta_2,\cdots,\beta_{n-1})}$, then we might consider the relatively less singular metric

 for $\tau>0$, which is a metric with conical singularities.
 This falls inside the set-up considered by Gianniotis-Schulze \cite{GianniotisSchulze2018} which allows us to smooth out $g_{0,(\beta_1,\cdots,\beta_{n-1}),\tau}$ by a Ricci flow $g_{(\beta_1,\cdots,\beta_{n-1}),\tau}(t)$ for any $\tau>0$.
 Using the maximum principle developed by the third named author and Tam \cite{LeeTam2025}, one can show that the Ricci flow $g_{(\beta_1,\cdots,\beta_{n-1}),\tau}(t)$ satisfies all properties we need, after we pass $\tau\to 0^+$.
 By way of induction, it is not hard to construct Ricci flow $g_{(\beta_1,\cdots,\beta_{n-1})}(t)$ coming out of $g_{0,(\beta_1,\cdots,\beta_{n-1})}$.
 This will be discussed in Section~\ref{sec:existence}.